Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor: Device control calibration

 \subsection{Calibration procedure}

 As the number of qubits in a quantum processor increases, calibration becomes increasingly challenging.
 Traditional one-by-one calibration schemes are time-consuming and lack scalability.
 More importantly, particularly as parameter drift in both qubits and room-temperature electronics limits the feasibility of prolonged calibration procedures.
-While the tunability of qubit and coupler frequencies offers flexibility in selecting parameters for single- and two-qubit gates, it also complicates the determination of working frequencies.
+Furthermore, while the tunability of qubit and coupler frequencies offers great flexibility in designing quantum gates, it simultaneously complicates the optimal selection of working frequencies for single- and two-qubit gates to achieve high parallelism and fidelity.

 Here, we briefly introduce our calibration strategy.
-We define key operational frequencies: the maximum transition frequency of a qubit as the ``sweet point'', the single-qubit gate operating frequency as the ``working point'', and the CZ gate operating frequency as the ``interaction point''.
+We define key operational frequencies: the maximum transition frequency of a qubit as the ``sweet point'', the single-qubit gate operating frequency as the ``idle point'', and the CZ gate operating frequency as the ``interaction point''.
 The calibration process for our processor is structured into five stages: pre-calibration, spectroscopy testing, frequency allocation, fine calibration, and CZ gate calibration.